 © Eric R. Pianka

 According to Einstein's theory of relativity (E = mc2), mass is just highly condensed energy.
 This is why turning matter into energy via an atomic bomb or a nuclear power plant yields so much energy.
 From this perspective, we have access to almost unlimited energy.
 Yet, it is perilous for us to use more energy because the resulting waste heat cannot be dissipated (Hansen et al. 2005).

 Physics and chemistry have given us two basic laws of thermodynamics that must be obeyed by all forms of matter and energy, including living organisms.
 Despite our cleverness and power, humans are not exempt from these physical laws.
 The first law of thermodynamics is conservation of matter and energy: matter and energy cannot be created or destroyed, but as explained above, they may be transformed.
 Perpetual motion machines are impossible.
-The second law is that disorder (entropy) always increases.
+The second law is that energy disperses (entropy always increases).
 Over time, randomness increases as matter and energy disperse.